Your Guide to a Successful Financial Audit

 Step 1: Plan for the Audit

 The major reason why professionals are over-stressed about financial audits is that they fail to plan for it earlier on.
 Planning ahead of time defines clear expectations, thereby minimizing frustration and anxiety.
-You can get an expert to do the work for you so you can focus on the other parts of your business because if you don’t then you need to devote extra time to get ready for the audit, be available at the time of the audit, and engage yourself with everyone engaged in the process.
+You can get an expert to do the work for you so you can focus on the other parts of your business because if you don’t, then you need to devote extra time to get ready for the audit, be available at the time of the audit, and engage yourself with everyone engaged in the process.

-When it comes to planning and preparation though, you need to treat it as an extensive process.
+When it comes to planning and preparation, though, you need to treat it as an extensive process.
 To reduce the stress associated with the year-end audit, it is best to keep reconciliations and schedules up-to-date throughout the year.
 There should be a single point of contact with independent auditors.
 Designate an active member from your finance team to maintain open communication with the auditors throughout the year instead of waiting till the last moment.

 Ensuring effective communication should keep you updated on any changes and updates in policies and standards, preventing the chances of unnecessary surprises.
 You will have sufficient time to make the necessary changes before the audit date.
-It is also recommended that you designate a secondary point of contact with auditors so that the process doesn’t get disrupted when the primary point-of-contact is out of office.
+It is also recommended that you designate a secondary point of contact with auditors so that the process doesn’t get disrupted when the primary point of contact is out of office.

 Step 2: Learn from Past Audits